bmink/libb/README.md

 * blog.\[ch\] is a logging utility.
 Uses syslog most anywhere, but on Mac OS X, it uses the new ASL services.

 * bcurl.\[ch\] is a wrapper around libcurl.
 Documents can be fetched via a single call returning the response in a bstr_t.
+GET, POST and PUT are supported, as is sending parameters, custom headers and custom user-agent strings.
+A utility to conveniently urlencode post data is also provided.

 * bfs.\[ch\] contains file system related utilities.